quran/quran.com-frontend-next/README.md

 ### Filing bugs

 Thank you for taking time to file a bug!
-We'd appreciate your help on fixing it 🙏
+We'd appreciate your help on fixing it 🙏.
+Please [open an issue](https://github.com/quran/quran.com-frontend/issues/new).

-### Contact

-Please [open an issue](https://github.com/quran/quran.com-frontend/issues/new) with your email to join our Slack channel, and we'll try to add you as soon as possible.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->